 Since the outbreak of fighting in July, Kiir has sacked Machar from his post and appointed Taban Deng Gai, a former opposition negotiator who broke ranks with Machar, as vice president, a move that was rejected by Machar.

-"I am hopeful that this time around we can get it right [...] the leaders as a whole have duty to work together to bring about peace and being to develop this country," said Mogae.
+"I am hopeful that this time around we can get it right [...] the leaders as a whole have a duty to work together to bring about peace and begin to develop this country," said Mogae.

 "For now, the people of South Sudan are worse off than before."